ajavamind/rca-studio2/README.md

 - 'C' Arcade Game toggles coin insertion flip-flop emulation
 - 'P' Arcade Game toggles circuit board parameter switch emulation

 The "gameSelected" variable is an array index used to select the game to run.
-It is set by default to the Studio 3 ROM.
+It is set by default to the Studio 2 Demo Cartridge ROM.

 ## Emulator Performance